minimuutti/minimuutti.github.io/en/blog/_posts/2017-05-26-how-to-desensitize-a-dog-to-nail-clipping.md

 ![](https://cdn.minimuutti.com/aktivointi/siedattaminen-sheippaamalla/DS55752-800px.jpg)

 You can add more steps between the ones I presented here.
-It's always better to make a slow progress towards your goal than to fix the problems occured by rushing too fast.
+It's always better to make a slow progress towards your goal than to fix the problems occurred by rushing too fast.

 You can use this type of training to desensitize your dog to almost everything.
 If your dog barks at the doorbell you can always change the doorbell to a new one that has different ringing tune and start from there.